Ek Mahanayak – Dr. B. R. Ambedkar

 Ek Mahanayak – Dr. B.R.
-Ambedkar is an Indian Hindi-language drama series produced by Sobo Films.
-It premiered on 17 December 2019 on And TV with Ayudh Bhanushali as five-year-old Bhimrao.
-In 2021, the story moved on several years and Atharva Karve was introduced as young B. R. Ambedkar.
+Ambedkar (Translation: A Great Hero – Dr. B.R.
+Ambedkar) is an Indian Hindi-language drama series produced by Sobo Films.
+It premiered on 17 December 2019 on And TV with Ayudh Bhanushali as the five-year old Bhimrao.
+In 2021, the story moved on for several years and Atharva Karve was introduced as young B. R. Ambedkar.